cage-kiosk/cage/README.md

 You can build Cage with the [meson](https://mesonbuild.com/) build system.
 It requires wayland, wlroots, and xkbcommon to be installed.
 Optionally, install scdoc for manual pages.
-Note that Cage is developed against the latest tag of wlroots, in order to not constantly chase breaking changes as soon as they occur.
+Cage is currently based on branch 0.17 of wlroots.

 Simply execute the following steps to build Cage: